ctrliq/kernel-src-tree/Documentation/filesystems/porting.rst

 changed to simplify callers.
 The passed file is in a non-open state and on success must be opened before returning (e.g. by calling finish_open_simple()).

+---

+**mandatory**

+The list of children anchored in parent dentry got turned into hlist now.
+Field names got changed (->d_children/->d_sib instead of ->d_subdirs/->d_child for anchor/entries resp.), so any affected places will be immediately caught by compiler.